 Driving is an ongoing activity, rather than a series of separate frames.
 Observing how objects change position over time is required for safe decision-making.

-Deep learning frameworks utilizes temporary data—like recurrent neural networks and temporial convolutional networks— which enables autonomous vehicles to monitor objects, estimate paths, and predict future actions.
+Deep learning frameworks utilise temporary data—like recurrent neural networks and temporal convolutional networks—which enables autonomous vehicles to monitor objects, estimate paths, and predict future actions.

-This ability is required for assuming pedestrian behavior, merging vehicle flow in traffic, and in panic braking situations.
+This ability is required for assuming pedestrian behaviour, merging vehicle flow in traffic, and in panic braking situations.

 Training Deep Learning Models For Autonomous Vehicle Perception

-Training perception models demands for vast quantities of mixed data.
-Companies developing autonomous vehicles gather data from various locations, road categories, and driving environments to make sure effective learning.
+Training perception models in autonomous vehicles demands vast quantities of mixed data.
+Companies developing autonomous vehicles gather data from various locations, road categories, and driving environments to make sure of effective learning.

-Data annotation are essential because, models depend on correctly labeled samples to learn efficiently.
-Alongside in real-world data, synthesised data is being increasingly utilized to reveal models to rare and hazardous edge cases.
+Data annotation is essential because models depend on correctly labelled samples to learn efficiently.
+Alongside real-world data, synthesised data is being increasingly utilised to reveal models to rare and hazardous edge cases.

 The integration of both real and simulated data greatly enhances the deep learning model's performance in autonomous driving perception.